Copyright © 2001-24 Prem Kamble

 In this thought-provoking paper, the author challenges the notion that we are in control of our actions and behavior.
 Through compelling evidence, the author illustrates that we have very little control over our actions, as they are mostly driven by our subconscious mind.

-The author introduces a new concept of "Mental Reflex Actions™", which are actions beyond our conscious control triggered by our subconscious mind.
-The paper also delves into the controllable and the uncontrollable human behavior.
+The author introduces a new concept of "Mental Reflex Actions™" – actions triggered by our subconscious mind that are beyond our conscious control.
+The paper explores both controllable and uncontrollable human behavior.
 It explains the meaning of subconscious mind, and the unfathomable nature of what gets stored in the subconscious mind.
-It introduces a new concept of "Subconscious Rule Book" and explains how its contents dictate the course of our life.
-Our conscious mind is often not even aware of this rule book.
-Most of us live our entire life without knowing what is there in our subconscious rule book.
-The paper discusses how knowing our rule book contents can change our life and how to dig into the depth of your subconscious mind to unravel the contents.
+It introduces a new idea of "Subconscious Rule Book" and explains how its contents dictate the course of our lives.
+Our conscious mind is often unaware of this rule book.
+Most of us live our entire life without knowing what is stored in our subconscious rule book.
+The paper discusses how knowing the contents of our rule book can change our lives and offers methods to dig into the depth of our subconscious mind to unravel these contents.

 By exploring the depths of our subconscious mind, we can gain a deeper understanding of ourselves and those around us.
-The author explains how this understanding can improve our interpersonal relationships, both in our personal and professional lives, and enhance our people management skills.
+The author explains how this insight can enhance our interpersonal relationships, both in our personal and professional lives, and improve our people management skills.

 We Have no Control on Our Actions

 Contrary to popular belief, we have limited control over our actions.
-Despite the common assertion that "I am in control of myself," the truth is that much of our behavior is driven by forces beyond our conscious awareness.
-We are driven to behave the way we do, and we are seldom in command.
+Despite the common assertion, "I am in control of myself," the reality is that much of our behavior is driven by forces beyond our conscious awareness.
+We are compelled to behave in certain ways, and we are seldom in full command.

 Unbelievable, but true.
-When we think before we decide or act, we do so with our conscious mind.
-But life is full of decisions and actions at every step.
-Every moment, our mind is busy analyzing, making split-second decisions and taking actions.
-Not all actions are results of our conscious analysis.
-Most often, they are the result of unconscious processes.
+When we think before we make decisions or act, we do so with our conscious mind.
+However, life is filled with decisions and actions at every step.
+Every moment, the mind is busy analyzing, making split-second decisions and taking actions.
+Not all of these actions result from conscious analysis; most are the product of unconscious processes.
 Our subconscious mind influences our behavior in countless ways, often without us realizing it.

-By exploring the workings of the subconscious mind and its impact on our behavior, we can gain a deeper understanding of ourselves and be at peace with the self.
-It can help us understand others, and improve our relations too.
+By exploring the workings of the subconscious mind and its impact on our behavior, we can gain a deeper understanding of ourselves and find inner peace.
+This understanding can also help us comprehend others better and improve our relationships.

 What is Subconscious Mind?